 I’m Jennifer, a Psychotherapist in North Texas.

-I’ve provided soul medicine for 18 years.
+I’ve provided soul medicine (counseling for individuals and couples who want to feel whole connected) for 18 years.

 What is this place?

 This is my little corner of the self-help world where I teach people the basics of happiness.
 The opposite of “I just feel so blah, I can’t get moviiiiiiiiiiiiiing.”
 Also the opposite of, “Dear LORD, my brain just won’t cooperate!”
 Likewise, “I’ve been depressed and anxious for a long time and I just can’t.
 Body won’t go.
 Stuck right here.”

 I could go on and on about the “I don’t wanna’s” and the “do I have to’s?” but the reality is, unhappiness and depression are real show-stoppers.

 After years of treating people 1:1 in my office, I noticed trends about health care and wellness that were pretty powerful, but also pretty dang simple.
 So much so that I went back to graduate school a second time when I turned 40 to become an expert on the topic of connection, belongingness, and relationships. ("Dr. Jen here, what seems to be the problem?")